How much does probate cost?

 Are there any additional costs with estate administration work?

 There may be a number of additional costs, these are commonly referred to as disbursements.
 The probate fee estimator does not include disbursements in its calculations.
 VAT is charged on most disbursements, but not on court fees.
+Where VAT is stated to be payable this is currently at a rate of 20%.

 Common disbursements would be: